YuliaConstien/Real-Disaster-Detection-in-Tweets/README.md

 - Data description: a file that includes a short description of the data structure
 - Dataset: the annotated training and testing datasets taken from the Kaggle website

-- Project: a Google Colaboratory file with includes the whole project and needs a notebook enviroment to be run.
+- Project: a Google Colaboratory file which includes the whole project and needs a notebook enviroment to be run.

 ## Project file: